johansatge/my-sweet-setup/README.md

 [Spectacle](http://spectacleapp.com) - Move and resize windows with ease

-[Glui](http://glui.me) - The simplest way to capture, annotate and share screenshots
+[Monosnap](https://monosnap.com/welcome) - Make screenshots - Draw on it - Shoot video and share your files

 ## Misc